NikhilRO/Grade12_Assignments/Culminating/README.md

 * How to pass a label/property/object name to a function?
        * [The problem](https://github.com/NikhilRO/Grade12_Assignments/blob/9f0e442cfc69ce9feb6f68eb5898de72fa2fbb21/Culminating/sketch.js#L25): you can't pass `kingdom` to a function, you need to send `"kingdom"`.
 So, how to you do `object.kingdom`
        * The solution: You can send `"kingdom"` and use `object["kingdom"]`
+* How to determine the scope of variable(this seems like advanced stuff)?
+       * [The problem](
+https://github.com/NikhilRO/Grade12_Assignments/blob/8e878c095da56dae2922bd727863ecbe7c7fac37/Culminating/Bubble.js#L1): I wish to create different arrays depending on how many types of things there are at the level.
+For example, there are three types of Kingdoms; so, I would want three arrays.
+I want to continue to do this at each level.
+I don't how many types there will be; so, array generation has to be automatic.
+But I want these arrays to be accessible to the whole object and not just that function.
+       * The solution: Can I use this.variableName anywhere in the constructor function/object to declare variables.